WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

-= 1.19 =
+= 1.20 =
-* Add option to change shortcode.
-Fix redundant admin notices.
+* New shortcode options "more_page" and "date".
+Fix thumbnail support and reorder table striping.